hxwang/Security-Summary/papers/SqaliH11_CloudCom_EDoS-Shield-A-Two-Steps-Mitigation-Technique-against-EDoS-Attacks-in-Cloud-Computing.md

 ```

 ### Summary
 In this paper, the authors propose a EDoS mitigating mechanism by verifying whether the requests are from legitimate users or bots.
+The main components of distinguishing legitimates from bots is achived by CAPTCHA.

 ### System Architecture
 - The following figures show the system architecure